nicoboou/fb-autotagger/README.md

 ## Limitations
 + Only matches names, so the script cannot differentiate between people with same names

-## Running
+## How it works
-1. Simply rename the `sample_config.toml` to `config.toml` and edit its contents accordingly.
+1. Edit the contents of `config.toml`  according to your needs.
-2. Add the names to `data/names.txt` and `data/exclude.txt`.
+2. Add the names to tag in `data/names.txt` and  the ones to exclude in `data/exclude.txt`.
-3. Optionally, create a separate firefox profile and force disable website notifications in that.
+3. You may need to force disable website notifications in Firefox.
 4. Run `pipenv install` to setup the virtualenv.
 5. Ensure that the geckodriver is in system `PATH`, it is required by selenium.
 5. To start the script, run `pipenv run python auto-tag.py`.